Musical Evenings at San Fernando Cathedral | Texas Music Office | Office of the Texas Governor | Greg Abbott

 Concert season

 The Musical Evenings at San Fernando Cathedral are free and open to the public.
 The Musical Evenings will feature one of a kind musical collaborations.
 These wonderful performances will take place in the oldest cathedral in the nation, in the heart of downtown San Antonio.
 All listeners are invited to meet the artists at the catered dessert reception following every concert.
-May 6 - HAPPY 20TH BIRTHDAY MUSICAL BRIDGES!!!
-Join us in celebrating our 20th Birthday with Founder’s piano duo AleAnya and all-time favorites International Tchaikovsky Competition Bronze medalist cellist Boris Andrianov and guitarist Dmitry Illarionov, the winner of twelve International guitar competitions including The Twentieth International Guitar Foundation of America Solo Guitar Competition in Miami, Florida.
-Andrianov’s passion and fervor translate into flawless application and dazzling performance while Illarionov is hailed by Guitarist (Russian Guitar Magazine #1 2002) “It was an inspiring musical performance of the artist for whom no technical obstacles exist…”Back to the event calendar
+March 25 - KEYS IN THE WIND: Young but mindful SoundMind will be joined by Svetlana Smolina, who has performed with orchestras and in recitals worldwide.
+Notable appearances with orchestras include Mariinsky Orchestra at Carnegie Hall, New York Philharmonic at Avery Fisher, St.Petersburg, Philharmonic, Orchestra National de France, Odessa and Nizhny Novgorod Philharmonic.
+Graduates of Yale and Manhattan Schools of music, SoundMind, an ensemble of five winds, showcases the kaleidoscopic and genre-blending capabilities of wind instruments.
+SoundMind was honored to be the first ensemble presented through the Purchase College Conservatory of Music’s Alumni Series.Back to the event calendar